LukaszKulyk/ultra-tech-task/README.md

 ## Instructions <a name="instructions"></a>
 To run the tests locally follow the steps below:
 1. Install dependences `npm install`
+2. Install cypress `npm cypress install`
 2. Run tests from the command line `npx cypress run`
 3. (Optional) To run the tests with preview write in command line `npx cypress run --headed`

 ## About the solution <a name="about-the-solution"></a>
+The solution has been done using cypress.
+Cypress is being used for creating, maintaining and executing all the tests.
+The tests covers:
+- Login scenarios with wrong credentials
+- Successful login scenario.
+- Successful purchase scenario.
+- Negative purchase scenario which checks missing purchase user data.

+For CI/CD configuration GitHub Actions has been used.
+GitHub Actions makes sure that the tests are running whenever new changes are going to be pushed to the repository.

 ## Possible improvements <a name="possible-improvements"></a>
 - Adding Cucumber to the code to improve documentation quality and code undestanding for non technical person.